LeNkUeP/THB-AVR22_Bicycle_Shop/README.md

 This is a project for the university module "Virtual and Augmented Reality".
 A bicycle shop should be designed with focus on assembling a bike piece by piece.
 For the final submission, the focus was laid on the term gamification.
 The shop features some new aspects which improve the gameplay part.
 Like for example a multiplayer prototype (web based ui for external manipulation of ingame content).

+A presentation of an early state of the game was uploaded to YouTube and can be found here: https://youtu.be/dx1mUm9Mfj8.

 ![](/StartPage/main2.png)

 ![](/StartPage/main.png)